pigna90/smf.scores.calculator/tests/TEST_README.md

-# MYSEC-PM & MYSEC-PM-Mol Calculator Test Suite
+# MYSEC-PM & MYSEC-mPM Calculator Test Suite

-This directory contains a comprehensive test suite for the MYSEC-PM and MYSEC-PM-Mol calculator functions.
+This directory contains a comprehensive test suite for the MYSEC-PM and MYSEC-mPM calculator functions.

 ## Test Files